 TRL defines fair value as the price that would be received upon the sale of an asset or paid to transfer a liability in an orderly transaction between willing, able and knowledgeable market participants as at the measurement date.
-All TRL's investment assets recorded at fair value under IFRS and PRA Rules are measured and classified in a hierarchy for disclosure purposes.
-TRL applies the IFRS 13 fair value hierarchy as described below for all financial assets and liabilities, which is materially consistent with the hierarchy applicable under PRA Rules.
-The IFRS 13 hierarchy consists of three levels based on the observability of inputs available in the marketplace as follows:
+All TRL's investment assets are recorded at fair value under PRA Rules.
+Under IFRS, all investments with the exception of short-term investments, which are valued at amortised cost, are also valued at fair value.
+Assets carried at fair value are measured and classified in a hierarchy for disclosure purposes.
+TRL applies the IAS 39 fair value hierarchy as described below for its financial assets, which is materially consistent with the hierarchy applicable under PRA Rules.
+The IAS 39 hierarchy consists of three levels based on the observability of inputs available in the marketplace as follows:

 - Level 1: Fair value measurements that are quoted prices in active markets that TRL has the ability to access for identical assets.
 Market price data is generally obtained from exchange or dealer markets.
-7.0% of TRL's investment assets were classified as Level 1 as at 31 December 2021 (2020: 5.7%). - Level 2: Fair value measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset, either directly or indirectly.
+2% of TRL's investments, comprising the ETF holding and certain non-US government bonds, were classified as Level 1 under PRA Rules as at 31 December 2022 (2021: 11%). - Level 2: Fair value measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset, either directly or indirectly.
 Level 2 inputs include quoted prices for similar assets in active markets and inputs other than quoted prices that are observable for the asset, such as interest rates and yield curves that are observable at commonly quoted intervals.
-93% of TRL's investment assets were classified as Level 2 as at 31 December 2021 (2020: 94.3%).

-• Level 3: Fair value measurements based on valuation techniques that use significant inputs that are unobservable.
+98% of TRL's investment assets were classified as Level 2 under PRA Rules as at 31 December 2022 (2021: 89%). - Level 3: Fair value measurements based on valuation techniques that use significant inputs that are unobservable.
 These measurements may be made under circumstances in which there is little, if any, market activity for the asset.
-None of TRL's investment assets were classified as Level 3 as at 31 December 2021 or 2020.
-TRL does not employ any alternative valuation methods as discussed in section D4.
+None of TRL's investment assets were classified as Level 3 as at 31 December 2022 or 2021.